 Wet brining can do a better job of evenly soaking through the meat, especially in the nooks and crannies of whole turkeys and chickens.
 Since the meat is certainly surrounded by water, the wet brining finds every little spot.

-Dry brine’s give you a less messy way to brine meat.
+Dry brine gives you a less messy way to brine meat.
 I avoid dealing with gallons of water whenever possible.
-I also have a habit of spilling such water everywhere, which is a horrible experience and I advise completely against it.
+I also have a habit of spilling such water everywhere, which is a horrible experience and I advise against it.

 Dry brining can also give a nice texture to the surface of the meat.
-Since the salt crystals themselves are sitting on the meat’s surface, it can garner a delicious crust that is both crispy but not super thick.
-It is a wonderful way to protect against an overly thick crust while smoking or slow cooking meats.
+Since the salt crystals themselves are sitting on the meat’s surface, it can garner a delicious crust that is both crispy but not overly thick.
+It is a wonderful way to protect against a too-thick crust while smoking or slow-cooking meats.

-You can also check out this article on How To Brine Meat – An Intro And Guide To Brining for a more in depth introduction to wet and dry brining meat.
+You can also check out my guide How To Brine Meat – An Intro And Guide To Brining for a more in-depth introduction to wet and dry brining meat.

-As always, if you or someone you know find this information on Dry Brining vs Wet Brining; please consider sharing it with your Grilling friends and on social media!
+As always, if you or someone you know find this information on dry brining vs wet brining useful; please consider sharing it with your grilling friends and on social media!